janymuong/meningitis_sim/README.md

     - etc

-Creating the `UI` and the backedn the server in Django, to set model parameters with minimum effort and view visualization.
+Creating the `GUI` and the backend the server in Django, to set model parameters with minimum effort and view visualization.

 ---
 ```shell